jamescherti/bash-stdops/README.md

 ### Script: rgfiles

 The `rgfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
-By default, the it ignores: `.git` directories, files that match `.gitignore` rules, and binary files.
+By default, the it ignores: ".git" directories, files that match ".gitignore" rules, and binary files.

 ### Script: rgfiles-run